FAQ’s for the WPS Panther Tunnel Dryer

 Our smaller range of dryers can use Single or Three Phase power.
 The larger 8000 series are three phase only.
 Please consult an electrician to ensure you have ample power capacity prior to purchasing a dryer.
 If you have Three Phase power coming into your premises we also recommend that you choose a Three Phase Dryer.
 This will save you money in the long term.

 Yes we can make custom specified machines, which could be something relatively simple ranging from larger intake or out take to building a complete custom machine for an industry specific application.
 This can be for a number of industries including food (requiring food grade belts and fabrication), manufacturing and medical.
 Please note that any bespoke tunnel dryers take extra time – typical lead times are 30 – 50 working days.

 Do I need air extraction / fume extraction?

 Yes you do, all of our dryers have extractor fans and we highly recommend that you vent the fan externally.
 You can purchase cost effective fume from i-sells.co.uk product code is GALSRFG1-80 (80mm for Smaller Dryers).

 Can I use a 13amp plug?

-We can manufacture the Mini dryer to 13amp specifications, however we highly recommend that you install 16amp or more as the more power the quicker the dryer will cure the ink.
+We can manufacture the WPS Essential and Premium dryer to 13amp specifications, however we highly recommend that you install 16amp or more as the more power the quicker the dryer will cure the ink.
 A more powerful dryer will save you money in the short term.

-What kind of socket do I need to get installed?
+What kind of Power Socket do I need to get installed?

 Do you sell dryer spares?

-Yes we sell the common spares online, if you are looking for parts not listed please contact us and we will do our best to assist you.
+Yes we sell most parts online if you are looking for parts not listed please contact us and we will do our best to assist you.